 (g) any charge for carrying oversized or excess luggage using a trailer, roof-rack or similar equipment.

+[Regulation 47 amended: Gazette 26 Jun 2019 p.
+2327.]

 48. Levy fare: fare under multiple service agreement

 (1) For the purposes of the definition of levy fare in section 241 of the Act, the levy fare for an on-demand passenger transport service to which a multiple service agreement applies is to be calculated as follows —